 Half Double Crochet (hdc) = half treble crochet

-You will need a 3.5mm hook
+You will need a 3.5mm hook for this square

+Row 1.
 In 4th chain from hook make a hdc (this is your 2nd stitch as your turning chain counts as your first stitch).
 Make a hdc in every chain – 30 stitches

 Row 2.
-Chain 1(doesn’t count as a stitch) and alternate turning chain in the first stitch.
+Chain 1(doesn’t count as a stitch) and make the alternate turning chain in the first stitch.
 In 2nd stitch make a dc.
 Around the post of the dc you just made make a puff stitch (yarn over, insert hook around the post, yarn over and pull up a loop.
 Repeat twice more until you have 7 loops on your hook then yarn over and pull through all 7 loops.)
 The double crochet and the puff make your first bead stitch.

 *Skip the next stitch and make a bead stitch* repeat until you have 2 stitches left.
 Skip the next stitch and dc in the last stitch of the row. – 14 bead stitches